ThoughtWorksInc/Dsl.scala/README.md

 **Dsl.scala** is a framework to create embedded **D**omain-**S**pecific **L**anguages in Scala.

-A DSL author is able to create language keywords by implementing the [Dsl](https://javadoc.io/page/com.thoughtworks.dsl/dsl_2.12/latest/com/thoughtworks/dsl/Dsl.html) trait, which contains only one simple function.
+A DSL author is able to create language keywords by implementing the [Dsl](https://javadoc.io/page/com.thoughtworks.dsl/dsl_2.12/latest/com/thoughtworks/dsl/Dsl.html) trait, which contains only one abstract method to be implemented.
 No knowledge about Scala compiler or AST macros is required.

 DSLs written in **Dsl.scala** are collaborative with others DSLs and Scala control flows.
 A DSL user can create functions that contains interleaved DSLs implemented by different vendors, along with ordinary Scala control flows.